 Rewards credit cards

 Rewards credit cards allow users to earn incentives for making purchases with their credit cards.
-Points accumulate for each dollar charged on the card, and cardholders can redeem these points for various rewards.
+Points accumulate for each dollar charged on the card, and cardholders can redeem these points a number of ways.
 Rewards cards usually require better-than-average credit for approval and are similar to cash back cards in that cardholders can accumulate points they can redeem for awards.

 Here are some of our favorite rewards credit cards: